-- Automatically convert its Yacc specification into Hampi's input format (described in Section 3.1), using a script we wrote.
+- Automatically convert its Yacc specification into HAMPI's input format (described in Section 3.1), using a script we wrote.
 To simplify lexical analysis, we used either a single letter or numeric digit to represent certain tokens, depending on its Lex specification (this should not reduce coverage in the parser). - 2.
-Add a fixed-size restriction to limit the input to N bytes.
-Klee (similarly to, for example, SAGE [18]) actually requires a fixed-size input, which matches well with HAMPI's fixed-size input language.
+Add a bounded-length restriction to limit the input to N bytes.
+Klee (similarly to, for example, SAGE [21]) actually requires a fixed-length input, which matches well with HAMPI's bounded input language.
 We empirically picked N as the largest input size for which Klee does not run out of memory.
-We augmented the HAMPI input to allow for strings with arbitrary numbers of trailing spaces, so that we can generate program inputs up to size N.

-- 3. Run Hampi to compile the input grammar file into STP bit-vector constraints (described in Section 3.3). - 4.
-Automatically convert the STP constraints into C code that expresses the equivalent constraints using C variables and calls to klee\assert(), with a script we wrote (the script performs only simple syntactic transformations since STP operators map directly to C operators). - 5.
+We augmented the HAMPI input to allow for strings with arbitrary numbers of trailing spaces, so that we can generate program inputs up to size N. - 3.
+Run HAMPI to compile the input grammar file into STP bitvector constraints (described in Section 3.3). - 4.
+Automatically convert the STP constraints into C code that expresses the equivalent constraints using C variables and calls to klee_assert(), with a script we wrote (the script performs only simple syntactic transformations since STP operators map directly to C operators). - 5.
 Run Klee on the target program using an N-byte input buffer, first marking that buffer as symbolic, then executing the C code that imposes the input constraints, and finally executing the program itself. - 6.
 After a 1-hour time-limit expires, collect all generated inputs and run them through the original program (compiled using gcov) to measure coverage and legality of each input. - 7.
-As a control, run Klee for 1 hour using an N-byte symbolic input buffer (with no initial constraints), collect test cases, and run them through the original program to measure coverage and legality of each input.
+As a control, run Klee for 1 hour using an N-byte symbolic input buffer (with no initial constraints), collect test cases, and run them through the original program.